Last updated on 2026-03-27

 Featured Experiences

-The Database Application Developer program offers several unique experiences that enhance learning and practical application:
+The Database Application Developer program offers several unique features and experiences that enhance learning:

 - Optional Work Term: Provides hands-on experience in the field, allowing students to apply their skills in real-world settings.

-- Hybrid Delivery: Combines online and in-person learning, offering flexibility in how students complete their coursework.
+- Hybrid Learning: A combination of online and in-person classes, offering flexibility in learning.

-- Career Workshops: In-class workshops and coaching sessions to prepare students for the work term and job market.
+- Career Workshops: In-class workshops and one-on-one coaching to prepare students for the work term and job market.

 Career Options

-Graduates of the Database Application Developer program can pursue a variety of career options in Canada, including:
+Graduates of the Database Application Developer program can pursue various career opportunities in Canada, including:

 - Database Developer: Responsible for designing and implementing database systems to meet user needs.